Adamcalcasola/react-portfolio/README.md

 # react-portfolio

 ## Description:
 This is a portfolio website created using React.
-It has screenshots with links to my projects that worked on in my Coding Bootcamp.
-I also
+It has screenshots with links to my projects that I worked on in my Coding Bootcamp.
+The navigation bar shows different sections.
+An about me briefly describes my professional experience, the contact form allows the user to send me an email, a portfolio of my course work, and a brief resume showing my coding proficiencies.

 ## Contents
 - [Description](#description)